inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 ------------------

 The :ned:`EthernetInterface` compound module implements the :ned:`IWiredInterface` interface.
-Complements :ned:`EthernetCsmaMac` and :ned:`EthernetEncapsulation` with an output queue for QoS and RED support.
+Complements :ned:`EthernetCsmaMacPhy` and :ned:`EthernetEncapsulation` with an output queue for QoS and RED support.
 It also has configurable input/output filters as :ned:`IHook` components similarly to the :ned:`PppInterface` module.